Horrid Henry: The Movie

 Is it any good?

+This is a forgettable, fart-joke-filled adaptation.
 While wildly popular in Great Britain, Francesca Simon's Horrid Henry books haven't found the same kind of success across the pond.
 Most American audiences, therefore, won't have the built-in familiarity that they have with, say, the Ramona or Wimpy Kid stories.
 Maybe it's better that way.
 Perhaps if Henry were a character dear to someone's heart, the movie would deserve one less star.

 Families can talk about...